How to Bill Holiday Let Guests for EV Charging (Without Estimating)

 Not every EV charger can do per-session billing.
 The chargers that work for holiday let billing are those that:

-The chargers most commonly used by UK holiday let owners that meet all three criteria as of April 2026:
+Common UK holiday let charger options that meet all three criteria as of May 2026:

 Step 2: Connect the charger to a billing platform

 This is the part that turns a smart charger into a billing system.
-A billing platform — GuestCharge is the UK-built option for holiday lets, with comparable services from OK2Charge (US), Voltshare, and Monta — integrates with the EV charger to enable:
+A billing platform - GuestCharge is the UK-built option for holiday lets, with comparable software services from OK2Charge (US) and Monta (Europe), plus hardware-led alternatives from Voltshare (UK) - integrates with the EV charger to enable:

 Most platforms charge a small monthly fee per property plus a small per-transaction fee (typically 2-5%).
 The platform fee usually pays for itself within 2-3 guest charging sessions.